Iron Angel: Early years, reunion and split (1980–1986, 1997–2007)

-Second reformation (2014–present)
+Second reformation (2014–2023)

-In October 2014, Iron Angel was reformed once again.
+In October 2014, Iron Angel reformed once again with a full lineup.
 They performed at the Headbangers Open Air and in South America in 2015 to great success, and at the Metal Magic Festival in 2016.
-In 2017, the band returned to the studio to record the third studio album titled Hellbound, which was released in May 2018, marking their first full-length offering in 32 years.
+In 2017, the band returned to the studio to record the third studio album titled Hellbound, which was released on 4 May 2018, marking their first full-length offering in 32 years.
 In support of the album, they toured throughout Europe, with shows in North and South America, as well as Japan, being the headlining act for most of their shows.

-The fourth album Emerald Eyes was released on 2 October 2020.
+The fourth album Emerald Eyes was released on 2 October 2020; however, due to restrictions caused by the COVID-19 pandemic, the band were unable to tour in support of the album.

+On 27 May 2022, Iron Angel performed their final show at the Bavarian Battle Open Air in Kirchdorf.
+On 27 May 2023, the band announced their inactive status.

+On 28 March 2025, vocalist Dirk Schröder died at the age of 58.

 Influence and musical style

 Iron Angel's musical approach is influenced by bands such as Motörhead, Slayer and Judas Priest, according to former drummer Mike Matthes, "We wanted to try to connect speed metal with melodic elements, what was not asked at the time yet, unfortunately, but later it was done by bands like Helloween and then was also accepted by the fans.
 I am also of the opinion that we were not a thrash metal band, but a speed metal one."
 He then recalled a show in Belgium where Kreator vocalist/guitarist Mille Petrozza told Matthes that Iron Angel was "the worst thrash metal band, but the best speed metal band from Germany."